 As previously mentioned, you can simply contact the client and inquire on the status on the payment.
 If an email doesn’t get a response, you may want to give the client a call or stop by their office if they are located in the same area as you are.
 If you aren’t assertive enough, maybe ask a friend, family member, colleague, or assistant who has a chance to contact the client.

-If the client won’t respond to your calls or emails, after several reminders, then you may have no other option than to consider handing the invoice over to a collection agency.
+Maybe the client won’t respond to your calls or emails, after several reminders.
+Then you may have no other option than to consider handing the invoice over to a collection agency.

 When you’re just starting out as a freelancer – whether it’s freelance writing, freelance graphic design, or anything in between, it’s really not that difficult to work more than 60 hours per week.
 Whether you’re just driven, excited, a workaholic, or worried about when you’ll see your next check, you can’t burn yourself out like this.
 We all need a break from time-to-time to clear our heads and recharge the batteries.
 And, that’s the beauty of being a freelancer.
 We can put in an insane amount of work in one week so that we can plan to take off a couple of days the following week.

-Here are a couple of other pieces of advice that every freelancer should consider taking to heart:
+Here are a couple of other pieces of advice for freelancers:

-Don’t sleep the day away - It’s awesome that you get to sleep-in occasionally, but when you wake-up at 4 in the afternoon and Final Words of Advice your client is getting ready to leave the office for the day, and there’s a major issue with a project, that reflects poorly on your professional reputation.
+The first piece of advice for freelancers it to avoid sleeping the day away.
+It’s awesome that you get to sleep-in occasionally, but when you wake-up at 4 in the afternoon and Final Words of Advice your client is getting ready to leave the office for the day, and there’s a major issue with a project, that reflects poorly on your professional reputation.

 While there are pros and cons to being a freelancer, not everyone is cut out to be a freelancer.
 Some people need that structure in their lives.
 But if you’re self-motivated and tired of the 9-to-5 rat race, then freelancing is perfectly suited for you and can become a successful business venture and career.